analogdevicesinc/ai8x-training/README.md

 In order for the debugger to work, the OpenOCD `max32xxx` branch from https://github.com/MaximIntegratedMicros/openocd.git must be installed (see above for more instructions).
 Working configuration files are and a `run-openocd-ai85` script are contained in the `hardware` folder of the `ai8x-synthesis` project.

-`gen-demos-ai85.sh` will create code that is compatible with the SDK and copy it into the SDK directories (which must exist for each test before calling the generator script).
+`gen-demos-ai85.sh` will create code that is compatible with the SDK and copy it into the SDK’s Example directories.

 ---